 Browse content by theme:

-Nikki studied History of Art at the University of Glasgow and later completed the Masters of Research inCreative Practices at Glasgow School of Art in 2015.
-She has presented projects and undertaken residencies in the UK and internationally, and most recently has been working as part of CuratorLab atKonstfack, Stockholm.
-She is the Curator in Residence at House for an Art Lover 2017, and was part of the committee at Market Gallery in 2014-16.
+Prior to this, Nikki studied History of Art at the University of Glasgow and later completed the Masters of Research in Creative Practices at Glasgow School of Art in 2015.
+She has presented projects and undertaken residencies in the UK and internationally, and was one of eight participants in CuratorLab 2016-17, an international programme based at Konstfack, Stockholm.
+She took part in Curatorial Studio 2017-18, was the Curator-in-Residence at House for an Art Lover, Glasgow in 2017, and was part of the committee at Market Gallery, Glasgow in 2014-16.

 Nikki is a co-founder and director of Common Ground, a platform through which she has facilitated artist residencies in the Scottish Highlands and her Glasgow studio, and curated exhibitions and events.
 She also has 10 years of experience working with arts and cultural organisations in project management, production and administrative roles, in particular in the development and delivery of large-scale public art projects.